 The Board's policies require the annual budget to be contextualized within a multi-year forecast of costs and revenues (Policy 2.4).
-As discussed in the Executive Summary, the forecast included with last year's FY2020 budget detailed the emergence of forecasted deficits beginning in 2021.
-These deficits were forecasted to grow to unsustainable levels in subsequent years.
-(See the FY2020 Budget, Appendix 6.)
+The FY2021 budget and 7-year forecast for subsequent years is detailed on the next page.

 The graph below compares historic (10 year actuals), FY2020 projected actuals, and forecasted financials to provide context for the FY2021 budget.
 After historical operating deficits consumed much of TheRide's financial capacity prior to 2013 as the organization expanded, new funding helped restore fiscal strength until just before the pandemic outbreak.
 TheRide's reserve coffers were finally at the policy target in late FY2019 after experiencing low balances for several years.